statikfintechllc/Ascend-Institute/README.md

 *1st Demo-https://youtube.com/shorts/73A2U3ellD0?si=rTdrdQauDu_hGAuK, 2nd Install and Attempt to run Demo on YT Soon*

-> *Scraper to data set generation to memory is operational, UI still a Pain, Finished local GodCore in 8 hours, fully integrated ngrok in 6 more hours.
-Debugging its Dashboard click-ability and adding chat history.
+> *Scraper to data set generation to memory is operational, UI still a Pain, Specing out the GitHub Account.
 I'll be back to GremlinGPT soon.*
 </div>

 ---